-Citrus Herb Turkey Breast is a flavorful, easy dish for a smaller Thanksgiving dinner, Christmas celebration, or every day dinner party.
+Citrus Herb Turkey Breast is a flavorful, easy dish for Thanksgiving dinner, a Christmas celebration, or an every day dinner party.
+This is a great alternative to roasting a whole turkey if you're hosting a smaller Thanksgiving gathering.

 Thanksgiving is, indeed, looking a little different this year.